 A fringe isn’t just going to do what you want it to, you need to style it into shape.
-This is how I style my own fringe every day (that’s me on the right): I wash it over the sink, which takes two minutes.
+Having worn a fringe for many years, this is how I keep my own in shape (that’s me on the right): I wash it over the sink, which takes two minutes.
 I think it’s better to start with wet hair than trying to fight against what’s happened to it over night.
-I give it a quick spray of L’Oreal Professionnel Pli, £11.20, to help blow-dry it into shape.
-Once I’ve dried it, I spray it with Batiste Original Dry Shampoo, £2.99.
+I give it a quick spray of L’Oreal Professionnel TECNI.ART Pli to help blow-dry it into shape.
+Once I’ve dried it, I spray it with a dry shampoo, such as JOICO Weekend Hair Dry Shampoo .
 This may seem ridiculous as I’ve just washed it, but adding dry shampoo to clean hair is like protection – it’s there, ready to absorb any sweat or oil that builds up through the day.
-I spray the mid lengths and ends with Oribe Dry Texturising Spray, £39 – this is an absolute fringe saver!
+I spray the mid lengths and ends with Oribe Dry Texturising Spray – this is an absolute fringe saver!
 It adds a gritty texture, taking away that slippery healthy hair feeling, so your fringe wont go flat or stringy.

 The face shape ‘rules’